Died aged 21

 This plaque commemorates John Lennon's 'other band' (which never played a note) The Dissenters writer Bill Harry (1939-) musician John Lennon (1940-80) artist Stuart Sutcliffe (1941-62) artist Rod Murray (1937-) In June 1960 these 4 art students attended a poetry reading by Royston Ellis (The 'Paperback Writer' in Paul McCartney's song 1966); Ellis's work was heavily influenced by Allen Ginsberg and other Americans.
 Afterwards, the 4 came here to discuss what they'd heard.
 They were unimpressed and decided to put Liverpool 'on the map' each in their own way as 'The Dissenters'; The rest is...

-Ye Cracke, 13 Rice Stree, Liverpool, United Kingdom where he formed a band (1960)
+Ye Cracke, 13 Rice Stree, Liverpool, United Kingdom where they formed a band (1960)

 The Beatles on tour.
 St. Thomas' Hall.
 50th anniversary of the appearance of Johnny Gentle and his group The Silver Beetles.
 George Harrison, John Lennon, Paul McCartney, Tommy Moore & Stuart Sutcliffe 25th May 1960